Skip to content

 • Type: String or object

-• Description: Specifies the minimum required version of nextest
+• Description: The minimum required (and optionally recommended) version of nextest for this configuration.

 • Documentation: Minimum nextest versions